Goldcorp profit beats on strong precious metal sales

 Its newest mine, the Pueblo Viejo joint venture with Barrick Gold Corp (ABX.TO), started production in the quarter.
 The mine is expected to achieve commercial output in December.

-The Vancouver, British Columbia-based company has three new mines set to start production through 2014: the Cerro Negro project in Argentina and two new mines in Canada.
+The Vancouver-based company has three new mines set to start production through 2014: the Cerro Negro project in Argentina and two new mines in Canada.